bauerca/configable/python/README.md

 #### `default {*}`

 Pretty self-explanatory.
-You probably want [required](#required) to be `false` if you are supplying a default setting value.
-The type of the default value should be the type expected as a result of applying all setting options.
-This means your default value should be the same type as that returned by application of the [parse](#parse-function) or [kind](#kind-function) function, if specified.
+You probably want [required](https://github.com/bauerca/configable/python#required) to be `false` if you are supplying a default setting value.
+The default value should be a *raw* value, i.e. of a type expected in the configuration object (fundamental, like int, str, dict, list, etc).
+The default, if taken, will be run through all the following setting checks and ops.

 #### `choices {iterable<*>}`